jelc53/whats-new-nextjs/README.md

 You can start editing webpages by modifying `page.tsx` files within `app/` directory.
 The page auto-updates as you edit the file.

+## Sketch Contributions

+Sketches are written in [GitHub Flavored Markdown](https://github.github.com/gfm/) (GFM) and rendered using the `react-markdown` node package.

+Steps for publishing a new sketch to the website catalogue:

+0. Pull latest from `main` production branch

+1. Checkout a new branch `git checkout <branch-name>` for each sketch submission

+2. Write your sketch as a markdown `.md` file and save with the rest of the sketch catalogue inside the `posts/` directory

+3. Git `add`, `commit` and `push` your markdown sketch file to your new branch `<branch-name>`

+4. Create a pull request to merge `<branch-name>` into `main` and select a reviewer from the list of collaborators

+5. After review, make any needed updates and merge into `main` - you're done!

 ## Web Deployment

 The app is statically deployed on [Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) with GitHub integration.